Introduction To Cloud Computing

 Basically, cloud computing is somewhat outsourcing computer programs.
 These computer programs are hosted by an external party and are located in the cloud.
 Because of this, the users have no worries about storage and power and can be at ease where their data is concerned.

-Nowadays, many people are opting for cloud computing for a variety of reasons including increased productivity, better monetary value, time and speed efficient, security and performance.
+Nowadays, many people are opting for cloud computing for a variety of reasons, including increased productivity, better monetary value, time and speed efficiency, security and performance.

 Understanding Cloud Computing